kevincuax/covid_tracker/README.md

 Covid tracker made with Charts.js, React, Material-UI, React hooks, and mathdro api.

 API used: https://covid19.mathdro.id/api

+currently only hosted locally, to be deployed later
 # How to use:

 ```